cmpute/dashu/guide/src/types.md

 ## Word

 A `dashu_int::Word` is an unsigned integer representing a native machine word.
 The size of a `Word` usually depends on the platform, for example, the `Word` is `u32` on 32-bit platforms.
-However, the behavior can be overriden by setting the `force_bits` config flag.
+However, the behavior can be overriden by setting the `force_bits` config flag (e.g. add `--cfg force_bits="32"` to the environment variable `RUSTFLAGS`).
 Since this type is not consistant across platforms, be careful to use it when writing portable programs.

 Moreover, there is another type `DoubleWord` representing an integer type with double the size of a `Word`.
 It's the maximum integer type that can fit in a `UBig` instance without heap allocation.
 It's also involved in some const constructors.